stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 ### Landscape Data

-For each watershed contained in the S8 dataset, potentially relevant landscape data were extracted from the following sources:
+For each watershed contained in the S8 dataset, potentially relevant landscape data were extracted from the following sources (Table 4.2):

+**Table 4.2**: Sources of landscape spatial predictor data used to develop statistical models.

 | **Layer**                             | **ID**            | **Source**                                                                       |
 |---------------------------------------|-------------------|----------------------------------------------------------------------------------|